VienDinhCom/practice-makes-perfect/README.md

 ## Projects

 You can explore my work history on my LinkedIn [projects listing](https://www.linkedin.com/in/viendinhcom/details/projects/).
-My side projects and interview projects, along with their source code, are available here for you to check:
+My side projects and interview projects, along with their source code, are available here for you to check.

 ### Side Projects